-The Town is not obligated to select any proposals including the proposal(s) that offers the highest Total Consideration.
-The successful proposal will be the one(s) that is deemed most advantageous to the Town, in the Town's sole discretion, including consideration of any proposed contingencies.
+The Town is not obligated to select any proposals including the proposal that offers the highest Total Consideration.
+The successful proposal will be the one that is deemed most advantageous to the Town, in the Town's sole discretion, from a responsive and responsible proposer and taking into consideration all evaluation criteria set forth in the RFP including any proposed contingencies.

 If more than one directly competing proposal is deemed advantageous following the evaluation, a short-list will be created and best-and-final proposals will be sought.
-Following receipt and evaluation of best and final offers, the Town will preliminarily select a developer (or developers in the case of complementary proposals that each pertain to separate and distinct portions of the Disposition Property) and notify the developer in writing.
+Following receipt and evaluation of best and final offers, the Town will preliminarily select a developer (or developers in the case of complementary proposals that each pertain to separate and distinct portions of the Disposition Property) and notify the developer(s) in writing.
 The Town will notify, in writing, all proposers that have not been selected.
-The preliminarily selected developer will present their proposal at Special Town Meeting (date to be determined).
-An affirmative vote will be required at Special Town Meeting.
+The selected developer(s) will enter in a PDA with the town which will dictate the due diligence process and will be negotiated between the Town and the selected developer(s).
+After the due diligence process is complete, the selected developer(s) will present their proposal at Special Town Meeting (date to be determined) in support of the Town's request for voter approval to grant authority for the disposition.
+An affirmative vote to authorize the disposition will be required at Special Town Meeting.